MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 ms.service: msteams
 search.appverid: MET150
 ms.reviewer: anwara
-description: Learn how technologies like Single sign-on, and Modern Authentication effects your sign in behaviour on iOS, Android, macOS, and PC.
+description: Learn how technologies like Single sign-on, and Modern Authentication affects your sign in behaviour on iOS, Android, macOS, and PC.
 How to use teams with many accounts, and restrict sign in.
 Includes how to tell Teams to ignore the pre-fill of the user's name (UPN) at sign-in. ms.custom: seo-marvel-apr2020 ms.localizationpriority: high ms.collection: